Josverl/micropython-stubs/mip/readme.md

 Installing: /lib/typing.mpy
 Done
 ```

-_Note that by default mip will install the modules in the `/lib` folder of the MCU._
+_Note that by default mip will install the modules in the `/lib` folder of the MCU, which may or may not be in the `sys.path`._

 ## Add to your project source
 To avoid needing to `mip install` the modules on every MCU, you can add the modules to your project source.